lukehandley/ttp/README.md

 1. **Create an an Account** on Gurobi's [registration site](https://portal.gurobi.com/iam/register/).
 Select that you are an "Academic", type in your home institution, and submit the form via "Access Now".
 You will receive an email to complete the registration.
 2. **Download Gurobi** for your OS from [this download page](https://www.gurobi.com/downloads/gurobi-software/).
 Run the installer file following their instructions.
 3. **Request an Academic License** from your [user portal](https://portal.gurobi.com/iam/licenses/request/) *while connected to a university network*.
 You want the 'Named-User Academic License' which has a one year lifetime.
+At the end of the year, you can obtain a new license easily within your account (and for free) so long as you have maintained your academic status.
 4. **Retrieve the License** by running the command from the popup window in a shell.
 It should look like:
 ```
 grbgetkey 253e22f3...
 ```
 5. **Install Gurobipy** using either pip or conda *after* completing the previous steps.
+The reason we must wait to run this line until after obtaining a license is that, without a specific license, Gurobipy will give you a trial license.
+This trial license limits the size of the models you can solve and expires quickly.
+We need a full, true license in order to solve this model, so you must obtain a 'Name-User Academic License' (see above) before installing Gurobipy.
 ```
 pip install gurobipy
 ```